humio/humio2grafana/CONTRIBUTING.md

 2. Run the tests locally and check that they pass
 3. Add yourself to ``AUTHORS.md``.

-When you've been through the the checklist, push your final changes to your development branch on GitHub.
+When you've been through the checklist, push your final changes to your development branch on GitHub.

 Congratulations!
 Your branch is now ready to be included submitted as a pull requests.
 Got to [humio2grafana](https://github.com/humio/humio2grafana) and use the pull request feature to submit your contribution for review.